m99coder/macos-setup/README.md

 echo 'source /usr/local/opt/powerlevel10k/powerlevel10k.zsh-theme' >> ~/.zshrc
 ```

 Configure the prompt as you wish.
+At last I activate `node_version` and `go_version` in `~/.p10k.zsh` so that the respective versions are displayed on the right side of the prompt.

 **Zsh Syntax Highlighting**